yuukiokamiya/QCS_Silicon_Partners/ek_ra6m4_sensordummy_da14531_baremetal_custom_profile/README.md

 ## Overview
 This application project showcases BLE connectivity use case.
 In this application, the RA MCU kit will act as BLE peripheral and user's cellphone/tablet will act as BLE Central.
-In this application project, RA MCU device will read sensor data through I2C interface and publish the sensor data through DA14531 BLE module.
+In this application project, RA MCU device will read a dummy sensor data and publish the sensor data through DA14531 BLE module.

 ## Tools